Read about our update schedules here.

 In your test plans:

-- The areas of your BCP related to processes and people are not accounted for
+- The areas of your BCP related to processes and people aren't accounted for.

 - You have not evaluated the need for intentional redundancy or fail-over systems